tagspaces/documentation/docs/perspectives/mapique.md

 - Showing pictures taken on trips
 - Place any file and document on a map
 - Add private annotations to a map
-- ... (please share your use case with us)

-> <profeature /> The perspective is available only in the PRO and the Enterprise versions of the product.

 ## Supported Maps